KennethTrecy/web_template/README.md

 ## Origin
 The repository was based from [`plugin`] branch of [Web Template].

-The template is specialize for backend-end development.
+The template is specialize for [Laravel package development].

 -->